Sports Science and Performance Programming (Strength and Conditioning) ,BS

 The College of Health Solutions recommends these programs for students majoring in sports science and performance programming.

-Career options for those who have completed this degree program include opportunities in sports performance training in high school, collegiate, professional and private sector markets.
-In addition, graduates are prepared for careers in tactical performance training with local, state and national governmental agencies, including work with police officers, firefighters and military personnel.
-Graduates are also prepared to work in the emerging sports science field or to consult on athlete talent or potential.
+Career options include roles in sports performance training at the high school, collegiate and professional levels, and in the private sector.
+Graduates also pursue tactical performance positions with local, state and federal government agencies, supporting police officers, firefighters and military personnel.
+They are also prepared to enter the emerging sports science and consulting fields, applying advanced technologies and data-driven insights to athlete development and performance optimization.

 Potential career options include: